naim-mr/TextEditor/README.md

 Vim-like text editor in C (restricted to system call).
-A mouse has been implemented.

-To run it you must have the right to read dev/input/mice.
+A mouse has been implemented and  to run the editor  you must have the right to read dev/input/mice.